Before you activate your flows or Integration Apps, verify that your schedules are correctly configured for your flows to run.

 The NetSuite Concurrency Governance settings may not handle aggressive web service requests, which are based on NetSuite user concurrency and/or account concurrency settings.
 While you may have found a workaround for this scenario, verify that you understand how NetSuite handles web services.
 For more information on NetSuite concurrency governance, see Govern Concurrency with NetSuite.

-- Open the flow you want to schedule.
+- Open the integration that contains the flow you want to schedule.

 The Cron style of scheduling is used in all Celigo flows.
 For more information on Cron scheduling options, see Cron Schedule Guide.